 Travel China Covid-19 Updates

 Borders closed in March to all international visitors with some exceptions for business and service visas.
-They are currently in talks with various countries about reciprocal programs for entry and fast tracking visas.
+Certain exceptions allowed to apply for visas.

 Jason Leung on Unsplash